 When is Midsumma?

-The Midsumma festival will run from the January 21 until the February 12, with a range of events, installations, speakers, performers and events that ring together the country’s LGBTQIA+ community.
+The Midsumma festival will run from Sunday 18 January to Sunday 8 February, 2025, with a range of events, installations, speakers, performers and events that bring together the country's LGBTQIA+ community.

 Where is Midsumma held?